 1. Complete the Student Domestic Travel Notification form.
-The notification will include the purpose of the trip. date(s), destination, mode of transportation, name and location of any overnight accommodations, names and contact information of participants, and their emergency contacts.
-The notification form will be submitted to the appropriate dean or designee at least five work days prior to the departure date for all travel requiring advance approval and prior to departure for all travel that does not require advance approval.
-The dean or designee will maintain a record of the notifications in the event the College needs to reach participants or their emergency contacts.
+The notification will include the purpose of the trip, date(s), and destination.
+Also to be included are specific details regarding the mode of transportation; name, address and phone number of all overnight accommodations; names, k-numbers and contact information of participants; and emergency contact information for all participants including employees.
+The notification form will be submitted online at least five working days prior to the departure date.
+Travel will be approved by the trip sponsor's supervisor after all necessary information and forms have been submitted

-2. A travel contract must be completed prior to departure by students.
-Completed contracts will be filed in the office of the appropriate dean or designee along with the travel notification form.
+2. A travel contract must be completed online prior to departure by each student.